Compact Data Structures for Network Telemetry: Classic Data Structures

 One of the most basic structures is the key-value store.
 It is essentially a fixed-size hash table indexed by hashing a key, such that it effectively becomes a cache in a setting with limited memory, which can be used for both flow counts and set-membership.
 Upon insertion, an item is hashed to one index in the hash table.
 If the entry is empty, the item is inserted.
 Otherwise, the item may evict an existing item or may be discarded.
 In either case, an item from the set would not appear or be counted in the structure, and thus may create false-negatives in set-membership or under-estimation in flow count approximations.
 Hash tables may be implemented as a single table or as a table divided across multiple stages to enable better handling of collisions, though multi-stage tables do not eliminate the problem.

 \textbf{Space Saving. } There are several variants for the flow count problem, such as finding the heavy-hitter flows or the top-k flows.
 Several cache-based (also known as counter-based) algorithms exist in the theory literature for solving the heavy-hitter problem.
 Perhaps, the most widely used algorithm is the Space Saving algorithm of Metwally et. al.~\cite{SpaceSavings}.
 Space Saving maintains a table of size $w$, and works as follows: upon insertion of an item $x$, if $x$ is in the table, increment its counter by $1$.
 Otherwise, find the item with the smallest counter in the table and replace the key with $x$.
 The counter is kept (i.e., it is not reset) and incremented by $1$.
 To look-up the value of item $y$, traverse the table to find $y$ and output it's count.
-If $y$ is not found in the structure, output the value of the smallest counter found.
+If $y$ is not found in the structure, \red{its frequency is at most the minimum counter in the table.
+Furthermore, if the frequency of any item in the stream is larger than the minimum counter in the table, it must exist in the table~\cite{SpaceSavings}. }

 \textbf{Space Saving in the data plane.} Performing this exact algorithm in the data plane is very problematic.
 Due to the limited number of memory accesses that may be performed while processing a packet, traversing the entire table would require numerous re-circulations and therefore would not be practical.
 This means that both finding an item $x$ in the table and looking for the minimum counter would not be possible.